Voronenko/devops-ansible-container-demo/Readme.md

    - xdebug
 ```

-Assume we have all 3rd party roles used under the `roles/` , in that way no additional changes needed to be introduced in `ansible.cfg`
+If we have all 3rd party roles used under the `roles/` , in that way no additional changes needed to be introduced in `ansible.cfg`

 ## Configure container.yml for ansible-container enabled project